lucascamacho/coevo_mut_antag/README.md

 Please, let me know if these tutorials and guides are usefull or has some erros or inconsistencies sending me an email (lucas.camacho@usp.br).
 Check below the lists of guides and tutorials available:

-- [Guide_CoevoMutAntag](): IN PROGRESS.
-Guide showing my project basic ideas, my model and how do i implement it on R. These guides ends in a single plot showing the average species traits changing in time.
+- [Guide_CoevoMutAntag](https://github.com/lucascamacho/coevo_mut_antag/blob/master/tutorials/Guide_CoevoMutAntag.pdf): Guide showing my project basic ideas, my model and how do i implement it on R. These guides ends in a single plot showing the average species traits changing in time.

-- [Running_CoevoMutAntag](): IN PROGRESS.
-Tutorial to explain what i've being doing in the scripts where i explore how the presence of cheaters influences the coevolutionary process in mutualistic networks.
+- [Running_CoevoMutAntag](https://github.com/lucascamacho/coevo_mut_antag/blob/master/tutorials/Running_CoevoMutAntag.pdf): Tutorial to explain what i've being doing in the scripts where i explore how the presence of cheaters influences the coevolutionary process in mutualistic networks.
 You will that i try to explain step-by step the basic ideas of my scripts and how do i visualize the results of my simulations.